flash62au/EngineDriver_Home/docs/operation/operation.rst

   .. note::
     :class: note-ed-hidden-title

-    See the ``Display Speed buttons?`` preference in the `Speed Slider and Buttons section on the Preferences page <../configuration/preferences.html>`_ for more information on enabling the *Speed Buttons*.
+    See the `Display Speed buttons? <./configuration/preferences.html#display-speed-buttons>`_ preference in the `Speed Slider and Buttons section on the Preferences page <../configuration/preferences.html>`_ for more information on enabling the *Speed Buttons*.

     See the `Throttle Screen Layout preference on the Preferences page <../configuration/preferences.html#throttle-screen-layout>`_ for more information on the Throttle Screen Layouts that support *Speed Buttons*.